 The Valley Railroad’s yard has a number of other pieces in it in addition to those in our train’s chain.
-They have a second active Mikado engine (#40), and a 2-6-2 on a track which no longer connect to anything.
+They have a second active Mikado engine (#40), and a 2-6-2 on a track which no longer connected to anything.
 A GE 40-tonner was coupled to a series of cars which I think comprise the dinner train, another offering of the attraction.
 Other items sprinkled about include a doodlebug, various boxcars and a wooden refrigerator car, a New Haven Railroad flatcar, and a snowplow attachment, above.

 Damian loves the snowplow train in one of his (735 or so) books, so that was cool.
 He touched it.
 We got our tickets at the authentic 1892 station for the cheap seats and joined about 100 retirees on the train.
 They, however, were sitting in the nice cars while we were stuck in the last, most spartan car.
 CTMQ keeps it real.

 The train left right on time (obviously not an Amtrak service) and we were transported back in time.
 The clack-clack-clack of the tracks beneath us, no more than at a 20 mph clip.
-We were urged to keep our body parts inside the train at all times and then regaled with various historic aspects of the train and the surrounding area.
+We were urged to keep our body parts inside the train at all times and then were regaled with various historic aspects of the train and the surrounding area.

 The flat route travels from Essex northward to Deep River and then Chester, all along the Connnecticut River.
 It’s a rather quaint, if somewhat (dare I say) boring route.
 The rain and dreariness didn’t help, of course, and this year the foliage is rather muted.

-Along the way we learned a few CTMQ-worthy facts: Seldon Island is the longest island anywhere in the Connecticut River which starts up near Canada somewhere in Northern New Hampshire.
+Along the way we learned a few CTMQ-worthy facts: Seldon Island is the longest island anywhere in the Connecticut River which starts up near Canada somewhere in northern New Hampshire.
 Oooh.
 The Chester-Hadlyme ferry we passed is the second oldest continuously operating ferry in Connecticut.
 Aaah.
 (The excitement of that is only diminished by the fact that the oldest one is up the river – the Glastonbury-Rocky Hill ferry – CTMQ visits here and here.)

 Just as we were absorbing all this, we stopped.
 100% of our fellow passengers debarked and went over to the Becky Thatcher Steamboat, for part 2 of their excursion of century-old locomotion experiences.
 But we stuck around and got a unique view of the steam engine switching train ends and attaching right in front of me.
 Okay, that was pretty darn cool.